JOURNAL SOFTBALL PLAYER OF THE YEAR: West Monona's Lexi Lander surpasses expectations during stellar senior season

 “We’re happy with where she’s at.
 Most important thing we want her to do is be excited to be on campus,” Ligouri said.
 “Once we get her there, we’ll help her grow and pitch at that high level.”

 Lander will have some help in the circle in Boone.
-The Bears also landed North Linn senior Abby Flangan as well as Humboldt senior Ellie Jacobson.
+The Bears also landed North Linn senior Abby Flanagan as well as Humboldt senior Ellie Jacobson.

 Ligouri said he’ll find a spot for Lander in the pitching rotation.